tract-docs/tract-docs.dev/content/en/docs/_index.md

 * In general, the aesthetic is getting there but still a work in progress.
 Later versions of the theme will have a similar aesthetic *spirit* but many components will end up looking quite different.
 * Mobile and tablet support are very limited.
 I intend to iterate hard on this soon but for now Tract is essentially desktop only.
-* No support for content [taxonomies](https://gohugo.io/content-management/taxonomies/) like tags or categories.
+* Limited support for content [taxonomies](https://gohugo.io/content-management/taxonomies/) like tags or categories.
 * Only one available documentation layout (the dashboard layout that you can see in action [here](/en/docs)).
 More options will be added later.
 {{< /warning >}}